treytomes/micro-hack/README.md

 # TODO

+* Hide particles if they fall outside the field of view.
 * Implement a dungeon map generator.
 * Add a speed attribute and give each action a cost.
 * Need to make the kobolds just a bit smarter.